 This was the 3rd and last Amiga game from Spidersoft, and it is indeed the best of the 3.
 It does not mean a lot due to the awful quality of the two others, yet i still have to say that this game had the potential to be quite ok as it was fun yet far from trying to be serious.
 Most kids i have shown this to over the years have enjoyed it for what it is.

-The box design is ok enough, colorful and easy to spot but i guess it sold badly when it was released due to the declining Amiga market.
+The box design is ok enough, colourful and easy to spot but i guess it sold badly when it was released due to the declining Amiga market.

 Graphics, design, and tables work for kids and not too easy for grown-ups.